udelcodes/udelcodes.github.io/LTC/fundamentals.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+**Normally, we'd be able to go through this for loop *almost* instantly, but in order to show how the computer *actually* goes through the for loop 1 dot at a time, I set it so that it will wait 1 second in between making the dots.**

 There's another **for loop** in the code above that generates random colors - see if you can find it!